Butterfly lighting for portraits – how and when to use it

 If you have any questions about portrait lighting patterns, let us know in the comments.

-Also, we love good news, so if our portrait lighting pattern tips have helped you to understand how to use butterfly lighting share that too.
+Also, I love good news, so if my portrait lighting tips have helped you to use butterfly lighting share that too.

 1. Thanks for the post, you have an easy style of explaining the techniques, which for my age, makes it easy to follow, besides using this flatform, I am able to search for information easily, when I need it